 Hostas are beautiful plantain lilies that are commonly used decoratively in shady areas.
-They’re relatively simple to grow and don’t require any “special treatment,” as other plants do – not even sunlight.
-However, that doesn’t mean things can’t go haywire.
 If your hostas are looking a little so-so, you might consider Epsom salts.
 But should you?

-Epsom salt can be highly beneficial to hosta plants.
+QUICK ANSWER: Epsom salt can be highly beneficial to hosta plants.
 It improves magnesium levels, eliminating yellow leaves and stunted growth, leading to a vibrant and healthy plant.
 It can be sprinkled on the ground or used in conjunction with water or fertilizer.
-Don’t overdo it, though, as this can be detrimental.
+Please don’t overdo it, though, as this can be detrimental.

 What does Epsom salt do for hostas?